kevinlacotaco/petpdfprint/README.md

 Click the ellipsis in the top-right and choose to download.

 Here is how to use this:<br />
 Step 1: Put all the potential files you might need to print into one folder.
-It doesn't matter where you put them, but I would say Desktop is best.<br />
+It doesn't matter where you put them, but I would say a folder on the Desktop is best.<br />
 Step 2: Download the .exe that is in the dist folder here<br />
 Step 3: Launch the .exe <br />
 Step 4: Click the "Browse" button and choose the folder you created in Step 1.<br />